How did you meet?

 Tell us more about your wedding planning?

 Whatever our souls are made of, his and mine are the same.
 I’ll risk sounding corny and say that we are best friends, we moved in together after dating for 2 weeks and even though we know each other better than we know ourselves we are somehow still learning new things about each other eleven years later.
 I accredit our longevity to our strong friendship base.

 We chose a group of people we liked, gave them our ideas and trusted them to deliver our dream wedding.
 Did everything go to plan, hell no but you know what, it was perfect to us.
 We had around 35 guests and we chose a laid-back bohemian styled beach wedding with soft coloured flowers decorating the tables.

 Let’s talk about the dresses!

-My wedding dress was made by the French company La Redoute – a 1970’s bohemian inspired cotton V-neck dress with long lace sleeve detail.
-My dad is not a fan of my arm tattoos so out of respect I covered them up; but I had the sleeves tailored for hot weather by adding zips which turned out to be a Godsend when we were blessed with a glorious hot sunny day.
+My wedding dress was made by the French company La Redoute – a 1970’s bohemian-inspired cotton V-neck dress with long lace sleeve detail.
+My dad is not a fan of my arm tattoos so out of respect I covered them up, but I had the sleeves tailored for hot weather by adding zips which turned out to be a Godsend when we were blessed with a gloriously hot sunny day.

 We were all barefoot.

 We know guys also love their outfits – tell us about the boys!